mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 You don’t like it? *[He chuckles.]*

-Well, even though you don’t like it, that is a final thing you can do.
-A unique, final thing you can do... after struggling for a long time. *[He laughs.]*
+Well, even though you don’t like it, that is a final thing you can do; a unique, final thing you can do... after struggling for a long time. *[He laughs.]*

 So that is a unique way to allow you to exist, fully.

+Don’t you think?
 No?
 Is there anyone to comment?

-**Someone:** When you said that taking the backward step is reflection... ?
+**Someone:** When you said that taking the backward step is *reflection*... ?

 **Katagiri Roshi:** Yes, reflection.